NEWS

 - Made several optimizations (using

-, implementation of faster data aggregation operations, minimizing overhead for various function calls, etc.).
+data.table over data.frame, implementation of faster data aggregation operations, minimizing overhead for various function calls, etc.).